With constant growth being crucial to maintain competitiveness in SaaS markets, scaling lead generation is a core challenge.

 Even with an effective lead gen process in place, your work is far from over.
-You need a way to continually scale-up your lead generation - attracting growing numbers of right-fit visitors, and converting more of them into qualified leads.
+You need to be continually attracting growing numbers of right-fit visitors, and converting more of them into qualified leads.

 Thankfully, there are a few actionable tactics you can use to improve your ability to generate leads.
 Today, I'm looking at 7 ways you can scale your software lead generation.